Riza Aziz: Involvement in 1MDB scandal

 In September 2015, the US Department of Justice investigated Riza's property transactions related to the role of Najib Razak in the 1Malaysia Development Berhad scandal.
-In July 2016, Riza Aziz was named in FBI's 1MDB lawsuit, as tens of millions of dollars in funds diverted from 1MDB were used to produce the 2013 Martin Scorsese film The Wolf of Wall Street.
+In July 2016, Riza was named in FBI's 1MDB lawsuit, as tens of millions of dollars in funds diverted from 1MDB were used to produce the 2013 Martin Scorsese film The Wolf of Wall Street.
 In 2017, it was revealed that Dumb and Dumber To and Daddy's Home were also financed by the Malaysian government investment fund through corrupt officials and financiers.

 In March 2018, Red Granite Pictures agreed to pay US$60 million to the U.S. Justice Department to settle claims it had financed three films, Wolf of Wall Street, Daddy's Home, and Dumb and Dumber To using over US$100 million funds embezzled from 1MDB.

 Riza has been known as a good friend of Low Taek Jho, who masterminded the 1MDB scandal and acquired assets (including luxury paintings, a superyacht, and several real estate assets, among others) using monies siphoned from the fund.

 The Malaysian Anti-Corruption Commission (MACC) also investigated Riza's involvement in the 1MDB scandal and in July 2019, Riza was arrested on money laundering charges stemming from the MACC investigation.
 In 2020, he was discharged not amounting to an acquittal (DNAA) from five money laundering charges over US$248 million (RM1.25 billion), he had misappropriated from sovereign wealth fund 1Malaysia Development Berhad.